tatumamckinnis/Nbody/README.md

 This method is a so-called _mutator_.
 It doesn't return a value, but updates the state/instance variables of the `CelestialBody` object on which it's called.

 This method will be called during the simulation to update the body's position and velocity with small time steps (the value of the first parameter, `deltaT`).
 The values of parameter `xforce` and `yforce` are the net forces exerted on this body by all other bodies in the simulation.
 When code calls the update method from `NBody.java`, you will determine the values of the arguments passed as these two parameters by calling `calcNetForceExertedByX` (or `Y`).
-In the formulas below the parameter `xforce` is $`F_x`$ and `yforce` is $`F_y`$.
+In the formulas you're writing below the parameter `xforce` is $`F_x`$ and `yforce` is $`F_y`$.

 This update method updates the instance variables `myXPos`, `myYPos`, `myXVel`, and `myYVel` in four steps.